-- EC services will continue to be offered both on-site and/or remotely depending on each student's individual circumstances under Plans A and B. Under Plan C, EC teachers will contact families directly to develop individual plans. - AIG services will be offered to students on days when they have scheduled remote learning. - Speech Pathology services will be offered remotely.
+- EC services will continue to be offered both on-site and/or remotely depending on each student's individual circumstances under Plans A and B. Under Plan C, EC teachers will contact families directly to develop individual plans. - While in Plan B, students with an IEP will be offered half day in-person instruction on their remote learning days.
+Elementary grades will convene for a morning session and middle school grades are scheduled for an afternoon session. - AIG services will be offered to students on days when they have scheduled remote learning. - Speech Pathology services will be offered remotely and in-person depending on individual students.